nullivex/stretchfs-sdk/README.md

 ### 1.4.0

 * Upgraded to run with node 4.x
-* Skipped version 1.3.x to match the main OOSE release of 1.4.0
+* Skipped version 1.3.x to match the main StretchFS release of 1.4.0
 * Upgraded all dependencies
 * Fixed bug that causes timeout `msecs not a number issue`